Travel Preparation & Arrival

 - Get a physical, appropriate vaccinations, immunizations in the recommended time frame.

 - Regular prescription medications – obtain a supply adequate for the duration of your stay plus two weeks.
-Keep prescriptions in original containers from pharmacy and bring copies of the prescriptions.
+Keep prescriptions in original containers from pharmacy and bring a doctor's letter in case you are questioned in customs.

-- See the Office of Residence Life regarding housing contracts and arranging housing for your return.
+- Consult with Student Housing and Residential Education (SHaRE) regarding housing contracts and arranging housing for your return.

 - Make arrangements to get from the airport to your housing destination.